jruby/activerecord-jdbc-adapter/README.md

   database: blog_development
 ```

-**Legacy Configuration:** If you use one of the *activerecord-jdbcXXX-adapter* gems,
+**Legacy Configuration:** If you use one of the *activerecord-jdbcxxx-adapter*
-you can still put a 'jdbc' prefix in front of the database adapter name, e.g. `adapter: jdbcmysql`.
+gems, you can still put a 'jdbc' prefix in front of the database adapter name,
+e.g. `adapter: jdbcmysql`.

 For plain JDBC database configurations, you'll need to know the database driver
-class and URL (do not forget to put the driver jar on the class-path) e.g.:
+class and URL (do not forget to put the driver .jar(s) on the class-path) e.g.:

 ```yml
 development: